 Unfortunately, I do not have a crystal ball that enables me to look into the precise projections of the future.
 I can’t tell you if the next recession is coming, or if Elon Musk will develop artificial intelligence that will replace electricians in all industries.
 However, I think that is highly unlikely.
 Instead, I see a future where the demand for electricians will be on a steady rise.

-As examined and explained in this article, I have given some key reasons as to why electricians will most likely exist many years from now.
+As examined and explained in this article, I have given some key reasons why electricians will most likely exist many years from now.
 I’ve chosen to become an electrician based on these reasons, and I think that anyone who decides to pursue this path will be having a bright future with lots of job opportunities as well.